-Tenor, Mark Padmore joins Britten Sinfonia in April for Easter performances of Bach’s St John Passion.
-He took some time out from his busy schedule to answer a few of our questions about himself.
+Tenor Mark Padmore joins Britten Sinfonia in April 2017 for Easter performances of Bach’s St John Passion.
+He took some time out from his busy schedule to answer a few of our questions about him.

 What has been the highlight of your career so far?